ovh/ovhai-cheat-sheet/README.md

   - [nodejs](https://nodejs.org/)
   - [yargs](http://yargs.js.org/): `$ npm i yargs --save`

+The executable binary of `asciidoctopdf` is in `bin/` folder.
+If you want, you can download it from [its own repository](https://github.com/asciidoctor/asciidoctor-pdf).

 # Howto's

-To generate the cheat sheet: `$ ./bin/asciidoctorjs-pdf ovhai-cheat-sheet.adoc --template-require ../templates/cheat-sheet/template/template.js`
+To generate the cheat sheet:

+`$ ./bin/asciidoctorjs-pdf ovhai-cheat-sheet.adoc --template-require ../templates/cheat-sheet/template/template.js`

+or:

+`$ make run`

 # Configuration